TosbackCgusBridge-Bot/CGUs-versions/Fidelity/Privacy Policy.md

   Our commitment to privacy

 Fidelity Investments and the Fidelity Funds are committed to maintaining the confidentiality, integrity, and security of personal information about our current and prospective customers.
-In this policy personal information means “personally identifiable information.”
+In this policy personal information means information about an individual that is collected or maintained for business purposes and by which the individual can be identified.

 Please note that certain details of this policy may depend on whether you deal with us through an investment professional, directly as an individual investor, or whether Fidelity provides services to your employer or plan sponsor.